BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </div>

 <p>
-On the same trip, my dad and I visited the Institute for Advanced study.
+On the same trip, my dad and I visited the Institute for Advanced Study.
 We walked on the trails in the Institute Woods, which are open to the public.
 </p>

 <p>